pabuulo/eyir/readme.txt

 DESCRIPTION:

-KHRONOS is a creative pack of coming soon template pages.
-Its elegant and clean design makes it perfect for every creative people, corporate, agency or anyone who is currently building their site and want to show a coming soon page in a creative way.
-Khronos is available in three style
-variations: static, slideshow, and particle background.
+MAILLARD is a free restaurant HTML website template that is perfect for any modern restaurant, cafe, or patisserie.
+It is simple, elegant, and easy to use.
+It includes all the essential pages you need for a restaurant website, and it is fully responsive and highly customizable.

 ==================================================================================================